the-overdriven/mw-enhanced/README.md

 ## It's still too dark at night
 If we adjust the luminance to be sufficiently bright in dark caves then it might turn out that we overdid it and now it's too bright outside.
 Can't make it perfect, can we?
 Actually we can if we take the current cell and daytime into account.
-This [fork of Gamma](https://github.com/the-overdriven/morrowind-bright-nights-and-caves/blob/main/main.lua) will decrease luminance in exterior during the day and increase luminance in interiors, or when it is night.
+This [fork of Gamma](https://github.com/the-overdriven/morrowind-bright-nights-and-caves/blob/main/main.lua) will decrease luminance in exteriors during the day and increase luminance in interiors, or when it is night time.

 ## How to hide HUD?
 It's `tm` command in console, but it's a bit clunky to deactivate.